mendersoftware/mender-docs/05.System-updates-Yocto-Project/05.Customize-Mender/docs.md

 ---

+## Pre-release versions

+If you want to use pre-release versions of the Mender components, please have a look at [the `PREFERRED_VERSION` variables in the `local.conf` example](../03.Build-for-demo/docs.md#configuring-the-build).

 ## Configuring server address and port

 If the client should connect to a different address than the default of `https://docker.mender.io/`, then you should specify this variable in your `local.conf`: